-I am not very strict on writing specifically about Bengali food as for me food has no boundary but I can't ignore the fact that our upbringing, culture, and taste has great influence on food.
-So after some back to back Westernized Baked dishes now its turn of a typical, traditional Bengali sweet dish which is nothing but Narkel Naru.
+I am not very strict on writing specifically about Bengali food as for me food has no boundaries but I can't ignore the fact that our upbringing, culture, and taste have a great influence on food.
+So after some back-to-back Westernized Baked dishes now it's the turn of a typical, traditional Bengali sweet dish which is nothing but Narkel Naru.
 I believe almost every active cooking member of Bengali families can make Narkel Naru.
-Gurer Narkel Naru one of the basic yet important sweet from the Bengali cuisine prepared with freshly grated Coconut and Jaggery.
+Gurer Naru is one of the basic yet important sweets from Bengali cuisine prepared with freshly grated Coconut and Jaggery.

 Before going further it is better to describe Narkel Naru a bit, especially for the readers who are not much aware of the Bengali cuisine.
 Narkel Naru is a fudge prepared with Coconut and flavored with either sugar or Jaggery.
-In this post, I am going to share the recipe of Gurer Narkel Naru or Narkel Naru flavored with Jaggery.
+In this post, I am going to share the recipe of Gurer Narkel Naru or Narkol Naru flavored with Jaggery.

-In fact, Dida used to make Naru during Durga Puja as well but at that time she used to add little Mawa to the Narkel Naru to make it richer.
+In fact, Dida used to make Naru during Durga Puja as well but at that time she used to add little Mawa to the Narkol Naru to make it richer.
 The recipe I am sharing is with Mawa, however, you can skip that and use only Jaggery.Print

-- Coconut: 3
+- 3 Coconut

-- Jaggery / Gur: 350 g.
-(I've used Patali Gur)
+- 350g Jaggery / Gur (I've used Patali Gur)

-- Mawa: 150g
+- 150g Mawa

-- Mixed Dry Fruits: 50g
+- 50g Mixed Dry Fruits

 - Grate Coconuts using a grater or if using frozen one then just thaw it before using.